samuelbalogh/uTIL/README.md

 `git branch -a`
 shows remote branches too

+`git branch --sort=committerdate`
+shows your local branches sorted by their last commit date (find your recent branches this way)

 `git s` or `git status`
 shows files changed since last commit & whether they are included in the next commit